yyli28/d2mr-assessment-yyli28/06_r-programming/01_hello-world/assessment-yangyueli28.md

 ## Grader feedback

--   Grader:
+-   Grader: Mian
--   Date:
+-   Date: Feb 18, 2025
--   Points toward unique objectives (up to 20):
+-   Points toward unique objectives (up to 20): 4
--   Additional points (up to 20):
+-   Additional points (up to 20): 3 unassessed
--   TA provisional engagement points (up to 10):
+-   TA provisional engagement points (up to 10): 4
 -   Final approved engagement points (up to 10):
 -   Total points (up to 50):

 Engagement points are awarded for going above and beyond the expectations of the project and are not guaranteed on any given submission.
 Demonstrating the assessed learning objectives earns you points in those categories, but engagement points are awarded for exceptional effort, creativity, or skill.

 TAs may recommend engagement points provisionally, but the instructor will make the final decision on engagement points.

+Mian: A good start!
+Beyond the comments left for specific objectives, a few practices where you could improve
+        - Try more informative commit comments which helps with GitHub repository management
+        - One chunk one thing.
+Now you are putting everying in one chunk, but we suggest you to put one thing in one chunk, like putting codes for loading libraries, function itself, and example runs on the functions separately.
+This is also one of the objective.

 Additional comments: